Function

 statements

-- In the usual construct, optional one or more declarative or executable statements.
+In the usual construct, optional one or more statements to declare elements and/or run some code.

 End